 - Also interesting is that the zombie damage system can be applied to player characters.
 Anyone wearing a Lich Ring is turned undead without the side effects of the Zombie condition, and so will be healed by Death and Poison, and harmed by Cure.
 Also applies to Gau raging an undead enemy.

-- A ghost boss in Final Fantasy VII could be killed instantly by using an X-potion (restores a living party member to full HP) on it, since it had less than 9999 HP.
+- A ghost boss can be killed instantly by using an X-potion (restores a living party member to full HP) on it, since it has less than 9999 HP.

 - Casting "Angel Whisper" (ultimate cure-everything-even-death spell) on an undead enemy will result in instant death (no HP loss) + many status ailments.

-- Then there's the Zombie President in Final Fantasy VIII which transforms into a zombie after a few hits.
+- There's the Zombie President, which transforms into a zombie after a few hits.
 After it transforms, it can be killed by a single Phoenix Down.
-(The success rate, however, is quite low, so it actually takes a relatively large number of Phoenix Downs to kill him.)
+The success rate, however, is quite low, so it actually takes a relatively large number of Phoenix Downs to kill him.

-- Abadon from the same game, a Phoenix Down will miss but the Curaga spell will severely damage him.
+- Abaddon.
+A Phoenix Down will miss, but the Curaga spell will severely damage him.
 For some unknown reason, he has the spell himself so you don't even need to use up your own magic stock, just keep drawing and casting!

-- In Final Fantasy IX the standard cure reversal works, and Life and Full Life both kill undead monsters instantly, while Phoenix Down causes HP To One to zombies, allowing even Dagger, whose weapons are the weakest, to finish them off.
+- The standard cure reversal works, and Life and Full Life both kill undead monsters instantly, while Phoenix Down causes HP to 1 to zombies, allowing even Dagger, whose weapons are the weakest, to finish them off.
 Oddly enough, though, zombification doesn't wear off upon death, making the game hate you during the Iifa Tree level, where your characters keep getting zombified.
 You can't revive a zombified party member unless you first remove the zombie status with an item — and Remedy (the cure-all for status effects) doesn't cure zombification or viral infection.

 - And like Final Fantasy V, chucking a Soft at certain 'stone' enemies will kill them instantly - perfect for taking out those Epitaphs (though you don't gain XP using this method).

-- Evrae Altana in Final Fantasy X takes two or three.
+- Evrae Altana takes twonote .
 Final boss Yu Yevon, while not a zombie, is vulnerable to zombification (unlike most boss monsters); coupled with his habit of casting a very powerful cure spell during any turn in which his life is not at maximum, this makes it fairly easy to trick him into killing himself.

 - One boss uses this exact tactic against your party, using a Zombie attack on one of your party members followed by Life (which kills Zombies).
 This can easily be used to your advantage, though: Occasionally he will aim for a party member he did not Zombify, causing nothing to happen.
 He might even hit a dead party member, reviving him with full HP.
 A later Sequential Boss Lady Yunalesca also resorts to Zombie effects in her second form which you must "suffer" before defeating her, because the first action of her third form is a global death effect which only Zombied party members will survive.